 - A non-refundable $275 application payment is due before submission of an application.

-- For Summer Miracles 2020, the hosting payment is $2,525.
+- For Summer Miracles 2021, the hosting payment is $2,525.
 Half of the payment ($1262.50) will be due after your application has been reviewed and approved, the remaining balance will be due upon being matched with a child.
-If for some reason, you are not matched with a child, this payment will be returned to you.

 - Both the application payment and hosting payment are tax deductible.